bekk/bekk-christmas/post/javascript/higher-order-functions.md

 console.log(winners)
 ```

 While the previous example consisted of double for-loops and manual iteration of the two arrays, this solution actually accomplishes the same feature as the previous example in just one line, by using two of the built-in higher-order functions in JavaScript!
-Since the *filter()* can transform our contestants-array the way we want, we can apply the every-method as the function predicate to our filter function.
+Since the *`filter()`* can transform our contestants-array the way we want, we can apply `every()` as the function predicate to our filter function.
 This method  returns true if all lottery-numbers are included in the winning-numbers-array, and thus only the winners of the lottery are added to our winners-array.